Ecotrust/madrona/docs/managing_users.rst

 groups
 ******
 Django groups are a convinient way to batch-assign permissions to many users.
-In MarineMap, groups have another function: they serve as the organizing unit for sharing of MPAs and Arrays.
+In Madrona, groups have another function: they serve as the organizing unit for sharing of MPAs and Arrays.
 With a few exceptions, being a member of a group means that you can share your arrays with other group members and vice-versa.

 There are also two special groups which are exceptions:
     * Share to public : Members of this group can make an array available to all users including non-authenticated users.